UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_02.md

 changes as we would expect!

-Note that we can still click and drag in the scatterplot since our `brush` selection is unchanged from previously.
+Note that we can still click and drag in the scatterplot since our `brush` selection is unchanged from before.

 ---